Your online destination for Sylvania City & Township!

 Sylvania's community website was created in 2013 to fill a void.
 While other cities and regions have had their own community sites for years, until now Sylvania City & Township, as a combined community, has never had its own locally established address on the web where everyone can access vital information.

-With a thriving, bustling, and growing business and residential population of over 60,000 in Sylvania City & Township combined, Simply Sylvania gives this community the opportunities it deserves for sharing information and establishing better communication between neighbors, businesses, and local organizations.
+With a thriving, bustling, and growing business and residential population of around 50,000 in Sylvania City & Township combined, Simply Sylvania gives this community the opportunities it deserves for sharing information and establishing better communication between neighbors, businesses, and local organizations.

 The sky is the limit.
 With their own community website now, residents can browse the sites of local shops & restaurants, neighborhoods can share the news about community garage sales, school groups can advertise fundraisers, churches can announce upcoming events, and businesses can reach out with pride to share their products & services with the local community.